digiexe-official/Deadline-Funnel-Review-/README.md

 **Website Builders:** WordPress, Squarespace, ClickFunnels.
 **Email Platforms:** ConvertKit, ActiveCampaign.
 **Course Tools:** Teachable, Kajabi.
-A Zapier hookup covers anything else, making it developerfriendly too.
+A Zapier hookup covers anything else, making it developer-friendly, too.

 ### 5. Analytics and Tracking
-Get realtime stats on leads, timer views, and conversions.
+Get real-time stats on leads, timer views, and conversions.
 It’s not as deep as Google Analytics, but it’s enough to tweak campaigns on the fly.

 For a deeper dive into how these features work in practice, the DigiExe review (linked here) offers a great marketer’s perspective.